Etoiline/sportsee/README.md

 - BACKEND for server data
 - MOCKED for mocked data

-Then, in the project directory you can run by using `npm start`
+Then, in the project directory you can run by using `npm start`.
+At this point a message indicates that something is already running on port 3000.
+`Would you like to run the app on another port instead?` select `Y`